Because the terms customer service and customer support are often used interchangeably, distinguishing between the two can often be challenging.

 |Involves straightforward assistance with technical problem solving and troubleshooting.||Helps customers to get more value out of the product or service they purchased.|

-|Implies responding reactively to a customer’s outreach whenever a customer has a problem with the product/ service.||Implies proactive interaction and consists of a business guiding the customer throughout the entire journey.|
+|Implies responding reactively to a customer’s query whenever a customer has a problem with the product/ service.||Implies proactive interaction and consists of a business guiding the customer throughout the entire journey.|

 |Business centric (concerned about the proper product functioning).||Customer centric (concerned about the customer’s satisfaction with the product).|

-|Agents employ both hard skills (tech skills) and soft skills.||Agents employ mostly soft skills, no need of advanced tech skills.|
+|Agents employ both hard skills (tech skills) and soft skills.||Agents employ mostly soft skills, no need for advanced tech skills.|

-|Positions are mostly available in SaaS, tech and e-commerce companies.||Positions are available in any industry that serves customers.|
+|Positions are mostly available in SaaS, tech, and e-commerce companies.||Positions are available in any industry that serves customers.|

 We have explained the differences/crucial roles of customer service and support.
 But there is one important thing that connects them and that is customer care.
 Customer care is a crucial aspect of both of these.
 It reflects how a customer is satisfied with the service or support he/she was given.
 Differentiating customer service and support can be a great advantage.
 But keep in mind that taking care of your customers should be the number one priority at all times.